-On March 30, 1981, Jerry Parr was the agent standing next to Ronald Reagan when John Hinckley, Jr. stepped out of the crowd, intent on killing the president.
+On March 30, 1981, Jerry Parr was the Secret Service agent standing next to Ronald Reagan when John Hinckley, Jr. stepped out of the crowd, intent on killing the president.
 IN THE SECRET SERVICE is an adrenaline-filled ride through the life of the agent who saved Ronald Reagan’s life.

-Parr spent much of his life as a silent eyewitness to history, with a gun at his fingertips.
+Parr, who died October 9, 2015 at the age of 85, spent much of his life as a silent eyewitness to history, with a gun at his fingertips.
 What motivates a man who is ready at a moment’s notice to step into the path of a bullet?

 - Learn about Jerry Parr’s early life — including his unusual first encounter with Ronald Reagan.